-As we wind down 2015, I was at my parents the other night reminiscing about the year with my mom.
+As we wind down 2015, I was at my parents the other night reminiscing about the year with my mother Eloise.
 I’ve been fortunate to be able to spend some quality time with her lately.
-I was thinking about all my friends and the one common link we all have is we often talk of our mothers.
+I was thinking about all my friends and the one common link we all have.
+We often talk of our mothers.
 Some lost their moms early, some midstream, and some of us are still fortunate to have them in our lives.
 Living or deceased, who doesn’t enjoy talking about their mom in mixed company.

 She’s had some great accomplishments in her life: number one in her class in nursing school, a skilled nurse, lifetime accountant for the family Courier Express route, six healthy children, 17 grandkids, two great grandkids, a husband who always knew the difference between right and wrong, a hole in one, attended a super bowl, and sound relationships with all of her daughter-in-laws and son-in law.

 Mom retired from nursing at age 75, and the caregiver in her has held strong for all of us.
 My family often wonders how many term papers she typed, how many cab rides she took us to the doctor, and how many times she walked to the grocery store.

 I often tell her how much I love what I do, and she told me her dad retired from farming at age 93.
 That gives me hope for the next 27 years, and I hope to be as prosperous and successful as he was.

 We spent many years traveling back to the family farm in Ohio, and those are memories we’ll all cherish forever.
 In the world of lavish vacations and social media, I wouldn’t trade those family farm vacations for anything.